Current Research Projects

 2.

-Western Australian Wirelesses and Gramophones
+Encyclopedia of Western Australian Wirelesses and Gramophones

 There were many different brands of wirelesses and gramophones manufactured in Western Australia.
 Most were made in the 1920's and 1930's; however some companies continued manufacturing into the 1950's.